haiquanlu/haiquanlu.github.io/_pages/about.md

 Biography
 ------
 Hi!
-I am an incoming Ph.D. student of Department of EECS, University of California, Berkeley, supervised by Prof. [David Wagner](https://people.eecs.berkeley.edu/~daw).
-Previously, I got my B.Eng. and M.Eng. degree from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn) (SJTU) at 2020 and 2023, respectively.
+I am an incoming Ph.D. student of [Department of EECS](https://eecs.berkeley.edu), [UC Berkeley](https://www.berkeley.edu), where I am advised by Prof. [David Wagner](https://people.eecs.berkeley.edu/~daw).
+Previously, I got my M.Eng. and E.Eng. degree from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn) at 2023 and 2020.
 My research goal is to build trustworthy machine learning that is highly applicable in real-world scenarios.
 I am currently interested in using training dynamics to interpret deep neural networks.
 Please email me if you have any questions, or if you are interested in a research collaboration.

 Research
 ------